Legal Considerations When Facing Incapacity

 When all else fails, a guardianship can be established to provide for the needs of the Alzheimer’s patient.
 Florida’s guardianship law is designed to protect the rights of a person wrongly accused of being incapacitated.
 Although the protection is a laudable goal, such protection comes at a price.
 In order to commence guardianship proceedings, a Petition to Determine Incapacity is filed accusing the patient of partial or total incapacity.
 If it appears that the patient should keep certain rights, a “Limited Guardianship” is sought.
 If the person filing the petition believes the patient is not capable of maintaining any rights, a “Plenary Guardianship” is sought.
 The Court appoints a lawyer to represent the interests of the “alleged incapacitated party” and the case proceeds much like contested litigation.
 Fees and costs typically run thousands of dollars, and significant ongoing reporting to the Court is required for the life of the patient.
 Generally guardianship is a last resort remedy for people who were unwilling to plan.

 For a related article on our web site, see What Is An Elder Law Attorney?
-If you live in Pasco or Pinellas County, Florida, find data about many local elder law attorneys by running a search on Locating Community Resources, the online database on our web site, use the subject index of the printed Senior Resource Directory, or call the Helpline at 1-800-96-ELDER, (1-800-963-5337).
+If you live in Pasco or Pinellas County, Florida, find data about many local elder law attorneys by running a search on the online database on our web site, or call the Helpline at 1-800-963-5337.
 For inquiries from outside of the area call 727-217-8111.
 The Florida Bar Association can provide a list of elder law attorneys by county.
 Call 1-800-342-8060.
 The National Academy of Elder Law Attorneys (NAELA) provides a listing of elder law attorneys by area anywhere in the United States.